Project Overview

 As an Associate Learning Experience Designer, I:

-• Took ownership of the full design cycle for 3-5 eLearning modules per month, from initial content planning through interactive design and deployment, ensuring each course met both educational goals and user experience standards.
+• Owned the full design cycle for 3-5 eLearning modules per month, from content planning through interactive design and deployment.
+Each course had to work as teaching and work as usable design.

-• Co-founded and actively moderated the Accessibility ERG, building a supportive network that led company-wide conversations on accessibility and inclusivity.
+• Co-founded and moderated the Accessibility ERG, which grew into a cross-company group actively shaping conversations on accessibility and inclusion.

-• Mentored junior designers and trained colleagues on design tools (Articulate Rise, Storyline 360), company standards, and best practices for content optimization, fostering professional growth within the team.
+• Mentored junior designers and trained colleagues on design tools (Articulate Rise, Storyline 360), company standards, and content-optimization practices, so the team had the support to do their best work.

-• Worked closely with cross-functional teams including vertical leads, project managers, and quality assurance to maintain alignment across content streams, while ensuring every deliverable could scale and adapt effectively.
+• Worked closely with cross-functional teams (vertical leads, project managers, QA) to keep content streams aligned and to make sure every deliverable could scale as the library grew.

 Tools